 This elegant brushed steel sink caddy attaches to the side of the sink through four suction cups, as well as a wire ledge that rests on the top of the sink.
 The caddy holds a long brush and has space for two sponges or sponge-shaped scrubbers.

 Best of all, this Simple Human sink caddy has ventilation holes—and lots of them—so that your sponges and brushes can dry speedily.
-That’s essential if you want to avoid bacteria growth and that funky sponge odor.
+That’s essential if you want to avoid that funky sponge odor.

 Best Countertop: OXO Good Grips Stainless Steel Sinkware Caddy